-Updated on March 13, 2023 by Julie McCool
+Updated on April 29, 2024 by Julie McCool

-The 1.2-mile loop follows the Trillium Trail and a short section of the Appalachian Trail on a lovely short hike through the forest.
+A 1.2-mile loop follows the Trillium Trail and a short section of the Appalachian Trail on a lovely short hike through the forest.
 The trail is easy to access from Route 66 or 50 in Northern Virginia, and there are lots of fun things to do nearby so you can plan a longer day trip.

 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.

-Find more great hikes near DC: 15 Best Nature Trails in Northern Virginia for Wildflowers and Wildlife.
+The Trillium Trail makes our list of the 15 Best Nature Trails in Northern Virginia for Wildflowers and Wildlife.

 About the Virginia Trillium Trail Hike